 Review your insurance covers to make sure you are covered for severe weather

-Insurance brokerage and risk advisory, Aon South Africa has advised South Africans to brace for continued weather extremities as a result of climate change, and to ensure that their assets are covered for weather-related losses which are now leading claims causes.
+Insurance brokerage and risk advisory, Aon South Africa warns South Africans to brace for continued weather extremities and to ensure that their assets are covered for weather-related losses which are now leading claims causes.
 “The need to review insurance covers to make sure you are covered for weather-related catastrophes cannot be overstated,” says Mandy Barrett of Aon South Africa.

 Aon offers the following advice for policyholders filing hailstorm damage claims:

-- Confirm whether you are in fact covered for hail damage on your motor and home insurance, as hail cover is excluded on certain insurance policies, unless specified.
-Many people underestimate the immense damage that can be caused by hail.
+- Confirm whether you are covered for hail damage on your motor and home insurance, as hail cover is excluded on certain insurance policies unless specified.
+The damage that can be caused by hail should not be underestimated.

-- Assess the damage as soon as possible and make a comprehensive list of all items and damage.
+- Assess hail damage as soon as possible and make a comprehensive list of all items and damage.

 - Take photos of the damage if you can – this will be very helpful to the insurance assessor as well when they come to inspect the damage for repair purposes.

-- Notify your broker or insurer of the claim as soon as possible - the timeframe is usually around 60 days but it is wise to check your policy wording as some insurers differ on this.
+- Notify your broker or insurer of the claim as soon as possible - the timeframe is usually around sixty days, but it is wise to check your policy wording as some insurers differ on this.

-- Due to high claims volumes you could experience delays in repair due to the strain on available capacity of service providers and a shortage of materials, especially at the start of a New Year.
+- Due to high claims volumes, you could experience delays in repair due to the strain on the available capacity of service providers and a shortage of materials, especially as we head into the holiday season.

 Consider the following to minimise your exposure to hail damage: